fanifrancs/fanifrancs/README.md

 ## 👋 Hello World
 - 👨‍💻 I'm a Back-end Engineer
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning Django
 - 👀 I’m interested in tech, innovation, and video games
 - 💞️ I’m looking to collaborate on projects that will solve real world problems and enhance my programming skills
 - 📫 How to reach me: [Mail](mailto:fanikufran6@gmail.com) or [Twitter](https://twitter.com/fanifrancs)